Thursday 18 July 2019

 ---------------------------------------------------------------------------------------------------------

-You can push the keeper or another winding, as a keeper, in from one side and thereby push the existing winding out for inspection and cleaning.
+You can push the keeper or another armature, as a keeper, in from one side and thereby push the existing winding out the other side for inspection and cleaning.
 See TEST 4 below if you need to take this step which shows a procedure and measured outcome.

 I have been told by one person who did not have a keeper and separated the magnets to clean it then put it back successfully.
 But do not do that, there is no easy way of re-magnetising the magnet.